 Money Saving Tip: Lively is currently offering zero percent APR for 24 months, giving customers more affordable monthly payment plan options.

-The Lively Rechargeable hearing aids cost $2,400 per pair.
+The Lively Rechargeable hearing aids cost $2,000 per pair.
 This is a competitive price for rechargeable BTE devices, considering rechargeable hearing aids from premium brands like Widex range from $1,000-$1,500 for just one hearing aid.
 These devices offer up to 30 hours of sound per charge and take only three hours to recharge fully.
 If you happen to forget to charge your hearing aids one night, a one hour charge can last 16 full hours, and a thirty-minute charge can last eight hours, providing you enough battery life to get through your day.
-The Lively Rechargeable is priced similarly to rechargeable devices from other budget hearing aid providers, such as the Eargo NEO, which costs $2,350 per pair, and boasts an invisible in-the-ear design.
+The Lively Rechargeable is priced similarly to rechargeable devices from other budget hearing aid providers we've tested, such as Eargo, and boasts an invisible in-the-ear design.

 Customer Perk: Seniors who use a smartphone can download the free Lively app for hearing aid adjustments and to customize their device settings anytime, anywhere.